DashZhang/ParticleFxTester/README.md

 ## Notice

+* Some particle effect requires certain parameters by [SetParticleFxLoopedEvolution()](https://runtime.fivem.net/doc/natives/#_0x5F0C4B5B1C393BE2)

-This is tested on a Linux server, if you have a Windows server you would probably need to change some parameters for the string parsing part to make it work.
+* This is tested on a Linux server, if you have a Windows server you would probably need to change some parameters for the string parsing part to make it work.
 I'll be happy to merge it in.

 ## Thanks